The Farmhouse Chair

 There it is, I love our charming old farmhouse chair.
 It’s pretty beat up.
 I think I paid $5 for it years ago.
 When I picked it up it was in pieces.
 All the spindles have been glued back in place, and a few broken ones were repaired over the years.
 I’m happy to finally pull this beauty out and get to work on our latest Dixie Bell Paint project.

 Here are a few chairs we really like.
 I don’t use much green, but I love how well green suits these great farmhouse pieces.

 More Inspiration from our Pinterest board

 Dixie Belle Paint Colours

 I had no idea how many different green paints are available.
-I counted 13, and managed to settled on Palmetto Chalk Mineral Paint.
-I’ll be adding an aged patina to the chair as well, so to accomplish that, Ill be using a thin layer of wonderful Drop cloth white colour
+I counted 13 and managed to settle on Palmetto Chalk Mineral Paint.
+I’ll be adding an aged patina to the chair as well, so to accomplish that, I’ll be using a thin layer of wonderful Drop cloth white color

 I really like the dark wood and patina look from the inspiration pieces above, but I have a long way to go to make this one similar.
 The wood is very worn, with lots of cracks, and a hard break in the top corner.
 I’m going to leave that for rustic appeal.

 Painting Base color – Dixie Belle Drop Cloth White